 First, let me explain…

-Shea butter is fat extracted form the nut of the African shea tree.
-It is ivory in colour but the more processed it becomes the whiter it looks.
+Shea butter is a fat extracted from the nut of the African shea tree.
+It is ivory in color but the more processed it becomes, the whiter it looks.
 It is solid at room temperature but liquifies when warmed up which makes it easily absorbed by the skin.

-Shea butter has a high concentration of vitamins and fatty acids which it why it has been used in cosmetics and health products for many years.
+Shea butter has a high concentration of vitamins and fatty acids which is why it has been used in cosmetics and health products for many years.

 We all know vitamins and fatty acids are good for us but…

 Shea butter contains vitamins A, E, C, and F and fatty acids.
 Here is a description of them and how they help your face.

 Vitamin A. This is an antioxidant that also promotes cell growth and healing.
 It can be used to help cracked lips and sunburn.